 This course introduces the scientific study of human evolution.
 Emphasis is placed on evolutionary theory, population genetics, biocultural adaptation and human variation, as well as non-human primate evolution, morphology, and behavior.
-Upon completion, students should be able to demonstrate an understanding of the
+Upon completion, students should be able to demonstrate an understanding of the biological and cultural processes which have resulted in the formation of the human species.

-ANT 230A Physical Anthropology
+230A Physical Anthropology ANT